-The reader should carefully consider, in connection with the other information in this report, the factors discussed in "Part I, Item 1A: Risk Factors" of the Company's 2012 Annual Report on Form 10-K incorporated herein by reference.
+The information presented below updates and supplements the risk factors discussed in "Part I, Item 1A: Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2012, which are incorporated herein by reference.
+The reader should carefully consider these risk factors in connection with the other information in this report.
 These factors may cause our actual results to differ materially from those stated in forward-looking statements contained in this document and elsewhere.